Asnoldo Devonish

 At the 1952 Summer Olympics in Helsinki, he finished third in the Men's Triple Jump Final, with a distance of 15 metres and 52 centimetres, behind Adhemar da Silva (Brazil) and Leonid Shcherbakov (Soviet Union).

-In 1990, he was awarded the Olympic Order.
+In 1990, he was awarded the Olympic Order by the IOC for particularly distinguished contributions to the Olympic Movement.

+His death, after 18 months of illness, was mourned nationally, and his funeral was attended by president Rafael Caldera, who called him “a great Venezuelan”.